Sites Like Upwork — Reviews Of Top 5 Upwork Alternatives

 Who is the best Upwork competitor?

 It depends (surprise!) on what you need a freelancer for.
-Some websites like Upwork house contractors of all possible professions, others specialize in several narrow fields, focusing on quality.
+Some websites similar to Upwork house contractors of all possible professions, others specialize in several narrow fields, focusing on quality.

 In this article, we’ll take a closer look at the sites similar to Upwork.
-As for the Upwork alternative for you to use, we’ll leave the choice up to you
+As for the platforms like Upwork for you to use, we’ll leave the choice up to you

 Let’s roll.